Cybrance/blog/README.md

 # Cytric.nl Documentation

-Welcome to the official documentation for Cybrance.nl — the easiest way to host, manage, and scale your Discord bots.
+Welcome to the official documentation for Cytric.nl — the easiest way to host, manage, and scale your Discord bots.

 ## About Cytric.nl